New & Used Infiniti QX60: In Depth

 Shopping for a new Infiniti QX60?
 MSRP: $41,550 - $45,950

 GET A FREE PRICE QUOTE

-The Infiniti QX60 is a three-row luxury crossover vehicle.
-Available in regular and QX60 Hybrid versions, the seven-passenger QX60 competes with the Acura MDX, Lincoln MKT, and, in a way, the Volvo XC90.
+The Infiniti QX60 is a large luxury crossover that has three rows of seating.
+It has available V-6 and hybrid drivetrains and competes with the Acura MDX, Lincoln MKT, and the Volvo XC90.

 If you're looking for the Infiniti JX, after the 2013 model year, it's here in the 2014 Infiniti QX60.
 There's no mistake that the QX60 looks almost exactly the same as the 2013 JX; under a new naming strategy at Infiniti, all the models in the lineup have new alphanumeric badges, with 'Q' denoting coupes or sedans and 'QX' referring to crossovers.
 The numbers following refer, roughly, to relative size.

 Compared to any of the earlier Infiniti utility vehicles or crossovers, the QX60 is more elegant and family oriented, rather than truck-like or off-road-oriented.
 This remains a sleek, modern, and well-detailed vehicle, with a long hood that removes any hint of minivan, plus a roofline that drops slightly and looks softer.
 The double-arc grille up front and crescent-shaped rear roof pillar pull the look away from predictable, and the shaping of the side sheetmetal really helps reduce the visual bulk.
 There's a rich and restrained look to the cabin trims and practical luxury ruling out over all-out opulence.